BlueBrain/Ultraliser/README.md

 + Morphology, mesh and volume quantiative and qualitative analysis.
 + Generation of color-coded multi-axis projections of spatial data (morphologies, meshes and volumes) for visual analytics.

+## Documentation

+Exhaustive user documentation, including step-by-step examples and detailed explanation of the command line options, is available on the [Wiki](https://github.com/BlueBrain/Ultraliser/wiki) of this repository.

 ## Installation